xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 8. Once the purple concrete powder is on the obsidian, do //replacenear 200 purple_concrete_powder nether_portal

 9. OPTIONAL.
 Try different rotations of the pattern.
 To measure which is best, replace the concrete powder with glass and do /perimeterinfo from the spot.
 Highest value is best.
-Usually gains a few blocks.
+Usually gains a few blocks lower blocks.

 10. Add the magma block outline.
 Same as obsidian.